-At the Law Offices of James Morris in Buffalo, we've been representing victims of truck accidents throughout New York for decades.
+At the Law Offices of James Morris in Buffalo, we've been representing victims throughout New York for decades.
 When it comes to facing off against trucking companies and their insurance companies, experience makes all the difference.
 We frequently investigate both the trucker and the trucking company to find evidence of negligence on their part.

 Truck accident lawyer James Morris and his legal team explore every source of compensation and work tirelessly to stay one step ahead of the trucking companies.
-As your attorney, we’ll take a hard line in negotiations on your behalf, and we’re not afraid to take trucking companies or insurance providers to court.
+As your attorney, we’ll take a hard line in negotiations on your behalf, and we’re not afraid to take these companies or their insurance providers to court.

 Who investigates truck accidents in New York?

 Different rules apply to accidents caused by drivers with a commercial driver’s license (CDL).
-Along with local police or troopers from the New York State Police, many truck accidents are also investigated by National Transportation Safety Board (NTSB), particularly in crashes involving serious injuries or fatalities.
+Along with local police or troopers from the New York State Police, many crashes are also investigated by the National Transportation Safety Board (NTSB), particularly in collisions involving serious injuries or fatalities.

 But those are just the official investigations.
 In addition, insurance companies and trucking companies investigate crashes themselves.
 That’s because they’re looking for any excuse to deny injury claims.
 This is why it’s important to have a lawyer on your side.
 Your attorney can conduct an independent investigation in support of your claim.
 That way, you can provide evidence in support of your request for financial compensation for your injury claim.

-How does no-fault insurance in New York apply to truck accidents?
+How does no-fault insurance in New York apply?